Internship: English 6620

 6. Teach a minimum of one class during the quarter.

-7. Attend and complete assignment for the 6620 Sites of Praxis course.
+7. Attend and complete assignments for the 6620 Sites of Praxis course.

 Teaching Internships for Current Teachers

 Many students in our MA program are already teaching in their own classrooms where they are lesson-planning, teaching, grading, etc. If they would like to get the experience teaching in the college classroom, they should follow the directions for the Teaching Internships above.
 But those students can also choose to intern in their own workplaces by shadowing another teacher who can act as their internship mentor.
 In that case, you will complete the Teaching Internship Contract and identify the "Other" internship site (along with the other details), and then sign and turn in to your coordinator for a permit to add 6620.

 Alternative Internship Sites